wangsd94/628module1/README.md

-3. Summary using Ipython notebook and the pdf produced from Ipython Notebook.
+3. Model1Jupyter.ipython(pdf/html):Summary using Ipython notebook and the pdf produced from Ipython Notebook.